 Construction is one of the most hazardous jobs in the world, and workers are exposed to a number of unavoidable hazards every day.
-However, OSHA sets safety rules to ensure that those hazards are limited in every capacity, and that workers have maximum protection from workplace hazards.
-Employers and construction companies need to maintain job site safety in every possible capacity, or they can be liable for any injuries that result from careless safety standards.
+However, OSHA sets safety rules to ensure that those hazards are limited in every capacity and that workers have maximum protection from workplace hazards.
+Employers and construction companies must maintain job site safety in every possible capacity, or they can be liable for any injuries resulting from careless safety standards.

 Call a Philadelphia Construction Accident Attorney | (215) 228-0100

 A Philadelphia construction accident lawyer can help you figure out your options, contact Ciccarelli Law Offices to schedule a free consultation.
 Free case evaluations, no fees unless we win.